adampolak/first-fit/README.md

 # Lower bound for FirstFit for interval coloring

+This is an experiment trying to use ShinkaEvolve in order to obtain a better lower bound for the competitive ratio of FirstFit for online interval coloring.
+The best known lower is 5 (https://arxiv.org/abs/1506.00192).

+The `initial.py` solution in this repo produces an instance that proves 7/3=2.333..., and the best that ShinkaEvolve found (after burning $250 in OpenAI API calls) is 22/8=2.75.

+## Quick start

 ```bash
 # Install uv if you haven't already
 curl -LsSf https://astral.sh/uv/install.sh | sh